Ripley6811/DSS-Data-Tidying-Excersize/CodeBook.md

 ###### Columns 3 to 68 are averaged values of all mean/std for a particular activity and subject.

 1. Activity
-    - Human Activity: Factor w/ 6 levels
+    - Human Activity: Factor w/ 6 levels (Text-format if read from file.)

             1 WALKING
             2 WALKING_UPSTAIRS